 How much do small businesses really make?

-"For small businesses which filed as companies, 49 per cent registered a net income of between $0 and $25,000."
+As quoted in this SMH article: "For small businesses which filed as companies, 49 per cent registered a net income of between $0 and $25,000."

 Is this manipulated for tax purposes or a true reflection of the profitability of small businesses in Australia?